InfernoCycle/Installer-of-Installers/README.md

 1. run the inferno_installer.exe
 2. A prompt should appear showing multiple programs you can download (Python, Java, MinGW, MySQL).

-3. typing 'python' will show a list of all the available versions:
+3. typing one of the program names will show a list of all the available versions (EX: Python):

 ![image](https://github.com/InfernoCycle/Installer-of-Installers/assets/105338348/6ffde37b-69d1-43bd-8282-a6f07643786c)

-4. Upon choosing a number and pressing enter, your download will begin immediately.
+5. Upon choosing a number and pressing enter, your download will begin immediately.
 Once the prompt disappears the download has finished.

+## available programs
+1. Python
+2. Java
+3. MinGW
+4. MySQL

+## Supported OS's
+This app has only been tested on Windows 10, and only windows devices can use this app for now.

 ## Warnings
 You might get security messages if using any anti-virus applications (McAfee, Norton, etc), just click allow.